andrew/ultimate-awesome/README.md

 - [awesome-social-enterprise](https://github.com/RayBB/awesome-social-enterprise) - 📗Resources to dive into the world of social enterprises 🌼 .
 - [awesome-zeppos](https://github.com/zepp-health/awesome-zeppos) - ⭐ Useful resources for the Zepp OS.
 - [awesome-mcp](https://github.com/alexmili/awesome-mcp) - Awesome ModelContextProtocol resources - A curated list of MCP resources.
-- [Awesome-GenAI-Watermarking](https://github.com/and-mill/Awesome-GenAI-Watermarking) - A curated list of watermarking schemes for generative AI models.
-- [fucking-awesome-selfhosted](https://github.com/Correia-jpv/fucking-awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
-With repository stars⭐ and forks🍴.
 - [awesome-ble](https://github.com/dotintent/awesome-ble) - A collaborative list of Awesome Bluetooth Low Energy (BLE) resources.
 Feel free to contribute!.
 - [awesome-gpt4-vision](https://github.com/EGCap/awesome-gpt4-vision) - A collection of awesome GPT4 vision use cases.
 - [awesome-category-theory](https://github.com/madnight/awesome-category-theory) - A curated list of awesome Category Theory resources.
-- [awesome-touchdesigner](https://github.com/monkeymonk/awesome-touchdesigner) - A curated list of high-quality resources for TouchDesigner, including official sites, tutorials, community projects, plugins, events, and more.
 - [awesome-php](https://github.com/skykingf/awesome-php) - 最有用的开源PHP资源。.
 - [browser-resources](https://github.com/azu/browser-resources) - A Collection of official Resources/Status/Issues for browsers.
 - [awesome-azure-iot](https://github.com/formulahendry/awesome-azure-iot) - A curated list of awesome Azure Internet of Things projects and resources.